 About Chad Kouri

-Chad Kouri hails from a small town north of Detroit and currently lives and works in Chicago where he maintains a studio art and design practice and actively participates in the thriving art community while also working as a co-founder and member of The Post Family.
-Previously, he held the title of Art Director of the award-winning contemporary art magazine Proximity.
-Notable upcoming and past exhibitions include displays at Northeastern Illinois University; The Hyde Park Art Center; The Museum of Contemporary Art Chicago; Johalla Projects, Chicago; The Rochester Museum of Fine Arts, New Hampshire; Toledo Museum of Art; Purdue University; Mission Cultural Center of Latino Arts, San Francisco; Apexart, New York and the International Poster and Graphic Design Festival in Chaumont, France.
+His decade-long curatorial and collaborative efforts as a co-founder of The Post Family have played a significant role in creating a broader national and international dialog around Chicago and its world-class creative community.
+Previously, he has held the title of Art Director for the award-winning contemporary art magazine Proximity.
+Notable upcoming and past exhibitions and performances include displays at Subliminal Projects, Los Angeles; Hyde Park Art Center, Chicago; The Museum of Contemporary Art Chicago; The Rochester Museum of Fine Arts, New Hampshire; Purdue University; Mission Cultural Center of Latino Arts, San Francisco; Apexart, New York and the International Poster and Graphic Design Festival in Chaumont, France.
 Notable past appearances include visiting artist engagements at The School of the Art Institute Chicago, Glasgow School of Art, Portland State University, Otis College of Art and Design, Pratt University, and The Bauhaus University in Weimar, Germany.
-His projects range in diversity from one of a kind and editioned artwork to self-publishing, interactive displays, large-scale installations, design direction and consulting, book design and most recently, an exploration of painting.
+His projects range in diversity from one of a kind and editioned artwork to self-publishing, interactive displays, large-scale installations, design direction and consulting, book design and most recently, an exploration in music performance and composition.

-In a time where the future of academia is in question, I want my work to operate as a vehicle for greater understanding of ourselves and the world around us by prompting introspection, ultimately creating a dialog between viewer and artist that transcends color and shape.
+Ultimately I want my work to operate as a vehicle for greater understanding of ourselves and the world around us, creating a dialog between viewer and artist that transcends color and shape.
 While considering these intentions, I continually push the limits of my practice, never confined by one single medium or mode and method of creation.
 As a result, my work is able to live in white cubes, city parks, modest apartments, museums, commercial spaces, private residences, dingy clubs, workspaces and dusty bookshelves around the world.

 Website Notes and Considerations